Logicify/angular-gmap/README.md

             $scope.gmOpts = {zoom: 10, center: new google.maps.LatLng(-1, 1)};
             $scope.closeInfoWindow = function (infowindow) {
                 //if first parameter is true then when you close infowindow then scope and element will be destroyed.
-                //please carefull with this param, because to render it again takes more time then just apply scope digest. infowindow.close(true); //destroy scope and info window element
+                //please careful with this param, because to render it again takes more time then just apply scope digest. infowindow.close(true); //destroy scope and info window element
                 //or
                 //infowindow.close();  //just close info window